 We'll get to that.

-And I would imagine lawsuits are pending, and apparently the nursing home death issue was oh, they only reported about half of what really happened.
+I would imagine lawsuits are pending, and apparently the nursing home death issue was, oh, they only reported about half of what really happened.

-And I'm gonna not gonna lie, I'm kind of enjoying the hell because I'm not the biggest fan of Wall Street.
+And I'm not going to lie, I'm kind of enjoying the hell because I'm not the biggest fan of Wall Street.

 And this is where you begin to lose me.

-And I say, okay, well, explain, you know, how is it that it keeps growing and growing and the money is involved?
+And I say, okay, well, explain, you know, how is it that it keeps growing and growing and the monies involved?

 Well, you know, it's a math equation.